Kafka Monthly Digest – June 2020

 KIP-629: Use racially neutral terms in our codebase.
 The Kafka project and community strives to be inclusive.
 This KIP aims at replacing all racially charged terms in the project.
 For configuration settings, old names will still be supported but they will be deprecated and removed in the next major release.

-KIP-634: Complementary support for headers in Kafka Streams DSL.
+KIP-634: Complementary support for headers and record metadata in Kafka Streams DSL.
 At the moment, Streams can only work on record headers via the Processor API.
 This KIP proposes extending the DSL grammar to allow accessing, setting, and removing headers on a KStream.

 In this section, I will cover releases of some community projects.
 I cover only those community projects that are Open Source.